influxdata/community-templates/windows_system/README.md

 ## Customizations

-You can run the provided Telegraf configuration on multiple Linux machines, and switch between them using the `windows_host` filter at the top of the dashboard.
+You can run the provided Telegraf configuration on multiple Windows machines, and switch between them using the `windows_host` filter at the top of the dashboard.

 ## Contact